poirier/cheat/django/drf_blog_post.rst

 At a very high level, if an API client submits a GET request to our application, we'll end up finding the object they want, serializing it, and sending a response with the serialized data as its body.
+The URI path of the GET request tells us what kind of thing we want, and where to find it.

 Similarly, if an API client wants to create an object, it'll submit a POST request whose body contains the JSON data representing the object it wants to create.
-Our app will validate the data, deserialize it, and add the object to the database.
+Our app will validate the data, deserialize it, and store the object.
-The URI path of the POST request tells us what kind of thing it is, and where to store it.
+The URI path of the POST request tells us what kind of thing it is.

+And if an API client wants to change an existing object, it'll submit a PUT request, using the same URL it would use to GET the existing object, but the PUT will contain in its request body the serialized data for the updated object.

+An API client can even submit a PATCH request the same way, and only provide in the request body the data for the fields it wants to change.
+Other fields will be left unchanged.

 Let's go into a little more detail about how serializers are used when creating an object.
 DRF will handle a lot of this for us if we use its ModelSerializer and